m13253/pattie/docs/rust-onboard-en.md

 The extension named [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) **rather than** [Rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) is recommended.

+How to switch between stable and nightly versions in VS Code:

+1. Press Ctrl+Comma or Command+Comma
+2. Search for “Rust channel”
+3. Select “stable” or “nightly”

 ### Sublime Text

 [Rust Enhanced](https://github.com/rust-lang/rust-enhanced) is recommended.
 But I am not sure whether it is as helpful as VS Code.